lspcontainers/dockerfiles/README.md

 # dockerfiles

-All of lsp-containers Dockerfiles.
+Dockerfiles for all LSPs used with lspcontainers.

+## Build

-To build all the images locally run `./build.sh`
+To build all the images locally run `docker-compose build` or `docker-compose build --parallel` for parallel jobs.